Nelson is named for Hugh Nelson, who was the Lieutenant Governor of British Columbia.

 Location: Nelson is located in the south central part of the Province.

 Location: 320 Ward Street / Front Street

 Built: 1907 – 1909

 Contractor: W G Gillett of Nelson

 Description: The building faces east and is a three story stone structure.
+The building is located in the centre of Nelson.
 The building has a high pitched roof, tower with conical cap, gables and paired windows.
 The southeast corner has a large square tower with a small round tower with conical roof rising from the second story.
 The east front has a large arched entrance with recessed doors.
 On the second story are three framed windows.
 The hipped roof is slate.
 Virginia Creeper vines cover the building.
-The building houses the Supreme Court.
+The building houses the Supreme Court. and the Provincial Court.